-- → participation in the prayer life of the College as well as in formal Religious Education courses - → learning about and modelling Christ's teachings - → developing empathy with the needs and experiences of people within and beyond her own community, especially those who are in need or disadvantaged, through experiential learning and participation in activities with a social justice focus - → developing an understanding, appreciation of and respect for diverse cultures and traditions, including religious traditions - developing a reverence for life, and an understanding and appreciation of our stewardship of the natural physical environment - → active participation in all areas of learning and seeking to achieve success through challenges.
+- → participating in the prayer life of the College as well as in formal Religious Education courses - → learning about and modelling Christ's teachings - developing empathy for people within and beyond their own community, especially those in need, through experiential learning and participating in activities with a social justice focus - developing understanding, appreciation of and respect for diverse cultures and traditions, including religious traditions - developing a reverence for life, and an understanding and appreciation of our stewardship of the natural physical environment - → actively participating in all areas of learning and seeking to achieve success through challenges.

-Develop knowledge, skills and acquire an appreciation of learning through:
+Develop knowledge, skills and an appreciation of learning through:

-- → the experience of a rich and varied curriculum - → gaining sound academic and study skills appropriate to her level of study - → being in an environment that promotes a positive approach to and love of learning - being encouraged to become an independent and self-motivated learner - → participating actively in the learning process and working collaboratively with others as well as independently - experiencing how learning can occur in many different environments and through the use of technologies - → being given opportunities to develop a range of skills including aesthetic, sporting, creative, emotional, analytical as well as literacy and numeracy skills which form the basis of many other life skills.
+- → the experience of a rich and varied curriculum - gaining sound academic and study skills appropriate to her level of study - being in an environment that promotes a positive approach to and love of learning - → being encouraged to become an independent and self-motivated learner - → participating actively in the learning process and working collaboratively with others as well as independently - experiencing how learning can occur in many different environments and through the use of technologies - → being given opportunities to develop a range of skills including aesthetic, sporting, creative, emotional, analytical, as well as literacy and numeracy skills, which form the basis of many other life skills.